SurvivalGames/SurvivalGames/README.md

 /sg bounty <player> <points> (set a bounty on a player) /sg sponsor <player> <points> (sponsor a player with items) /sg leave (leave an arena)
-/sg forcestart <arena number> <the state to put the game into> (force starts the state the game needs to go into e.g. player is in-game and does /sg forcestart 2 dm for a deathmatch force start)
+/sg start <arena number> <the state to put the game into> (force starts the state the game needs to go into e.g. player is in-game and does /sg forcestart 2 dm for a deathmatch force start)
-/sg forcestop <arena number> (force stops a game)
+/sg stop <arena number> (force stops a game)
 ```
 ========